-International Migrants Day is a day to renew our collective work to build a better world, a world where everyone has dignity and respect at work and in all aspects of their lives, and where migrants do not face exploitation as workers because of their precarious immigration status.
+Migrants have relentlessly fought for their rights.
+International Migrants Day is a day to renew our collective work to build a better world where workers are not forced to leave their homes in search of a job, where everyone has dignity and respect at work and in all aspects of their lives, and where migrant workers do not face exploitation because of their precarious immigration status.

-- Support immigrant and migrant worker-led organizing in your community, through organizations like the Immigrant Workers Center in Montreal.
+- Support organizing led by immigrant and migrant workers in your community, through organizations like the Immigrant Workers Center in Montreal.

 CUPE calls on the Canadian government to provide permanent residence status and ensure a living wage and income security for all migrant workers.
 Canada should welcome more immigrants as future citizens, rather than temporary migrant workers as part of a strong and progressive immigration program.